 Session 2 – Spiderman Release

-In this video, learn about the spiderman release.
-Challenge yourself by using your spiderman release while lunging.
+In this video, Mia introduces the Spiderman release.
+Challenge yourself by using your Spiderman release while lunging.
 Then meet the TBA participation team, as they bowl around Australia!

 Equipment: Small ball, can or drink bottle and a chair.

 In this video, use your Spiderman release while practicing a balanced stance.
 Challenge yourself by playing the bean bag target game and trying to beat your best score!

 Equipment: Small bean bag or rolled up socks.
 Small buckets (such as ice cream containers).

 Session 4 – Targeting